nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

-##Headless GUI Testing :
+**Headless GUI Testing**
 Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the _headless_ mode.
 In the headless mode, GUI tests do not show up on the screen.
 That means the developer can do other things on the Computer while the tests are running.

 Look up the UsingGradle.md file to learn how to run tests in headless mode.

 ###**Troubleshooting tests**

-Problem: Tests fail because NullPointException when AssertionError is expected
+Problem: Tests fail because of NullPointException when an AssertionError is expected

 - Reason: Assertions are not enabled for JUnit tests.
 This can happen if you are not using a recent Eclipse version (i.e. _Neon_r later)
 - Solution: Enable assertions in JUnit tests as described.